WisTex/Neuhub-in-the-Rough/README.md

 These themes are designed to be installed with Hubzilla, but they may (or may not) work on similar platforms, such as Streams.

-If they require Neuheb to be installed, it will be mentioned in the theme's readme file.
+If they require Neuhub to be installed, it will be mentioned in the theme's readme file.
 For example, some of these themes will use widgets that come with Neuhub.

 ## Websites & Repositories